PSG, Leipzig seek maiden Champions League final appearance - WHIZ News

 PSG was eliminated in the round of 16 in the last three seasons, and in the quarterfinals four straight times before that.
 Its last semifinal appearance was 25 years ago, when it lost to AC Milan.

-“I think everyone could see after the game against Borussia Dortmund that something special had happened,” PSG midfielder Ander Herrera said.
-“Everyone wants the same thing and is pulling in the same direction.”
+“We don’t talk about history, we live at the moment,” Tuchel said.
+“We are here because we played a great Champions League season.
+If it’s a historic moment, it’s because we worked very hard for many, many months.
+We are hungry for success and we are here to win and to make all that hard work pay off.
+We can’t control the result but we will fight until the end.”

 PSG will again be led by the Red Bull-sponsored Neymar, who was signed to try to help the club make the leap and clinch the European title.
-On Tuesday he is expected to have the full support from Mbappé and Ángel Di María.
-Mbappé couldn’t play the entire match against Atalanta as he was returning from injury, while Di María was suspended.
+On Tuesday, he is expected to have the full support from Mbappé and Ángel Di María.
+Mbappé couldn’t play the entire match against Atalanta because he was returning from injury, while Di María was suspended.

-Goalkeeper Keylor Navas, who had to be replaced against Atalanta because of a right leg muscle injury, is listed as doubtful.
-Veteran defender Thiago Silva is expected to play after tests showed only a low-grade tear in his right hamstring.
+Goalkeeper Keylor Navas, who had to be replaced against Atalanta because of a right leg muscle injury, was listed as doubtful.
+Veteran defender Thiago Silva was expected to play after tests showed only a low-grade tear in his right hamstring.

-It remained unclear if American Tyler Adams, who scored Leipzig’s late winner over Atlético Madrid, will be on the bench again or will make the starting lineup for Julian Nagelsmann’s team.
+It is unclear if American player Tyler Adams, who scored Leipzig’s late winner over Atlético Madrid, will be on the bench again or will make the starting lineup.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports